 If you are based in the US regularly throughout the year, and you are only staying short-time in France, your employer will continue to pay payroll taxes in the US.
 Therefore, if you work remotely abroad for a US company as an employee, your social security and medicare taxes will still be deducted from your salary.

-They only need to contribute to social security in France if you are hired with the French branch.
+They only need to contribute to social security in France if they are hired by the French branch.
 But if so, it can be pretty expensive for both the company and the employee.
 In France, the employer usually pays about 50% of the employee’s salary in social security taxes.

 Consequently, social security is a requirement for all employers in France, but also as a resident (if you become one), you most likely will need to contribute to pension and healthcare funds.